Eikansh/eikansh.github.io/_posts/2020-08-13-how-i-created-my-first-blog-using-jekyll.md

 [jekyllcodex](https://jekyllcodex.org/without-plugins/) has some plugin free solutions for jekyll blogs.

 #### Changing layout of the blog
-`_layouts` folder contains the files related to header, footer, pages format etc. They contains `html` code which can be changed as required or you can add file containing customized layout.
+`_layouts` folder contains the files related to different layouts. `_includes` folder contains header.html, footer.html etc. They contains `html` code which can be changed as required or you can add file containing customized layout.
 This file has to be added to the front matter in your post.

 eg. I created `note.html` file to have a different layout than the post.
 So to get `note` layout for a particular post, its front matter will contain:
 {% highlight yaml %}